 Being Able to Move Around

 It is normal for most people to feel like they can deal with a limp if it’s a temporary condition as they may get better and not need a walking aid.
 But for others with a chronic condition, they struggle to get around by hanging onto furniture to assist in their walking but then realize that it’s time to get a cane.
-Once they find the one best for them, they are pleasantly surprised at how much easier it is to move around at home or when going out.
-The great thing about a cane is that it is small and lightweight so carrying it in the car with you isn’t a problem.
+Once they find the one best for them (this best canes guide helps), they are pleasantly surprised at how much easier it is to move around at home or when going out.
+The great thing about the options in this best canes guide is that they are all small and lightweight so carrying it in the car with you isn’t a problem.
 The biggest problem about a cane when you first get one is to not to forget it or leave it somewhere.
-The more you get used to having one with you, the more it will become part of you so you won’t ever forget it.
+The more you get used to having one with you, the more it will become part of you so that you won’t ever forget it.

 How Do You Get One?

 First of all, if you have had an injury, your doctor will prescribe the correct cane for you.
-If you are beginning to have problems walking and you know what may be the problem such as arthritis, you should still visit your doctor to find out exactly what is causing you to limp.
+If you are beginning to have problems walking and you know what may be the problem such as arthritis, you should still visit your doctor to find out exactly what is causing you to limp before reviewing this best canes guide.
 The doctor can write a prescription for a cane so that you can have it partially paid for my insurance; however, you would most likely need to purchase it at a medical equipment company that is covered by your insurance.
-Since some canes can be purchased for a minimum price of less than $20, many choose to not go through insurance and just get one at their local pharmacy or department store.
+Since some canes can be purchased for a minimum price of less than $20, many choose to not go through insurance and just get one at their local pharmacy or department store, alongside from purchasing one through our best canes guide.
 To get an idea of what you may want and the prices, you can view a large selection online from several different websites.

 Suggestions for Using a Cane

-When you first start using a cane you will find that the following suggestions will help keep you be safer while ambulating in your home, as well as outside of your home.
+When you first start using a cane, you will find that the following suggestions under our best canes guide will help keep you be safer while ambulating in your home, as well as outside of your home.

 - Be sure to adjust your cane according to your height.
 It should come to about your hip and your elbow should be bent 15-20 degrees when standing.